oopsmails/general-info/virtualbox/mint-20.2-202110.md

 Now open Chrome, if it asks you for your password, do not enter one choose Continue each time and ignore any warning.

+- linux mint chrome cannot resize, when using xfce

+at top of chrome window bar, right click, select "use system menu ???..."

 ### Enable snapd and install vscode

 - Ref: